rbino/rbino.github.io/content/posts/zig-stm32-blink.md

 draft = false
 date = 2021-04-13T22:53:00+02:00
 title = "Zig + STM32F4Discovery = Blink"
-description = "Zig on the STM32F4 Discovery" slug = ""
-authors = []
-tags = ["zig", "embedded", "stm32"]
+description = "Blinking LEDs on an embedded device using only Zig and a linker script" slug = "" authors = [] tags = ["zig", "embedded", "stm32"]